You are currently browsing the monthly archive for June 2008.

 Finished erecting the second tent and half of us move in, league of nations tent personel consists of Australians, New Zealanders, South Africans, 1 Indian (Sikh), 3 Polish, 2 Greeks, 2 Libyans and of course English; in all 72.
 Everyone talks in their own languages or dialects.
 What a row!!

-A letter was sent to the family of Robert Dickinson soon after Robert’s death in Italy by Varesio Vicenza.
+A letter was sent to the family of Robert Dickinson soon after Robert’s death in Italy by Varesio Vincenza.
 Her family had cared deeply for Robert, and this touching letter reflects that deep affection and their grief in losing him.

 Following is a transcription of the letter: